To end the risk hypocrisy

 Raw milk consumption in the USA have been described as explosive.

 Health conscious consumers who drink raw milk often seek out the foods produced by the small scale farmer because they seek high quality, nutrient dense foods.
 See the article The Grass-Fed Raw Milk Movement to learn why grass-fed milk and animal products are superior to grain-fed products often produced by large-scale agriculture.
 These consumers are often disillusioned with the quality, lack of transparency and ethics of supermarket supply chain.
 This growing trend to seek direct relationships with the small-scale producer in Australia is seen as a threat to Big Agriculture.
 It is a sign of what is to come.
+Food processors want to be the only winners in the food market and they don't want competition from small-scale farmers.

 The USA have seen a huge migration away from conventional milk.
 This article say that US consumers are turning away from 'traditional dairy' in droves and leading the push towards plant-based milks.
 What the article does not say is that raw milk consumption in the USA have been described as explosive (source).
 For more discussion on why some say pasteurised milk is dying in the market place see this article or listen to this interview.